CumulusNetworks/docs/content/guides/Data-Center-Network-Automation-Quick-Start-Guide/Automation-with-Cumulus-Linux.md

 {{<exlink url="https://air.nvidia.com/SimulationsAll" text="NVIDIA Air">}} is a cloud hosted, network simulation platform that behaves exactly like a real-world production environment.
 NVIDIA Air can be used to create a digital twin of the IT infrastructure to validate automation code.

 The {{<exlink url="https://air.nvidia.com/marketplace" text="demo marketplace">}} on NVIDIA Air has some fully configured pre-built labs that demonstrate best-practice configuration.
-It contains a {{<exlink url="https://air.nvidia.com/marketplace?demo_id=aa77bb13-6a7d-431c-9203-640510778beb" text="NVUE API lab">}} that will help you get started with the REST API.
+It contains an {{<exlink url="https://air.nvidia.com/marketplace?demo_id=aa77bb13-6a7d-431c-9203-640510778beb" text="NVUE API lab">}} that helps you get started with the REST API.